nepx/halfix/compatibility.md

 Takes forever to boot with the Pentium 4 CPU configuration.
 Set IPS to around 50,000,000 to get the nice Aero theme.
 Run with 512 MB of RAM.

 ### Windows 7
 The disk image I created requires a Pentium 4 or better to boot (it hangs on a `#UD` exception on FXSAVE).
-Unstable, it crashed with a BSOD.
+Unstable, it sometimes crashes with a BSOD.
 Can't use CDs because not all commands are implemented.
 Run with 512 MB of RAM.

 ### Windows 8
 BSODs with a `KERNEL_DATA_INPAGE_ERROR`.
 Probably a device problem.